 This is also known as a WhatsApp Optin which is crucial for every business to send messages legally to all users.

-2. Set an away message and response time expectations
+b.
+Set an away message and response time expectations

 You can easily set automated away messages for your business in AiSensy.
-Here's how
+Here's how.

 It will help to guide customers when your support agents aren’t working.
 Tell when they can get support from a human agent and provide alternative sources of information for FAQs.